vanzasetia/vanzasetia.site/README.md

 This `README` is inspired by the following article—[How To README · Matthias Ott – User Experience Designer](https://matthiasott.com/notes/how-to-readme).

+Icons are coming from [Atlas Icons](https://atlasicons.vectopus.com/) with 45px in size and bold stroke settings.

 ## License

 [GNU AGPLv3](./LICENSE)